umbralcalc/umbralcalc.github.io/_posts/pneumoinfer.md

 In addition to the separability assumption, the key point which allowed us to derive this one-step marginal master equation was the dependence of $\tilde{\Lambda}_i$ on _only_ $n_i$; in contrast to all of the past recorded states $(\dots, n_i, \dots)$ like $\tilde{\mu}_i$.

-From this point on we'll focus on the specific pneumococcus model by inserting the rate function definitions from [Cobey & Lipsitch (2012)](https://pubmed.ncbi.nlm.nih.gov/22383809/) that we introduced at the start into the marginal master equation for $P(n_i,t)$.
+From this point on we'll focus on the specific pneumococcus model by inserting the rate function definitions from [@cobey2012niche] that we introduced at the start into the marginal master equation for $P(n_i,t)$.
 The pneumoinfer class is currently written for only these models (i.e., with just these choices of function), but it's useful to see how the steps above could be performed for more general models too.
 The solution to the marginal master equation with these function substitutions is simply a Poisson distribution $P(n_i,t) = {\rm Poisson}[n_i;{\rm E}_t(n_i)]$, where

 $$
 \begin{equation}